boostercloud/booster/docs/README.md

 ##### Sign-up
 Users can use this endpoint to register in your application and get a role assigned to them.
-Only roles that filled `signUpMethods` with valid entries can be used upon sign-up.
-Depending on the value of `requiresConfirmation` a confirmation might be required or not.

 ![confirmation email](./img/sign-up-verificaiton-email.png)
 ![email confirmed](./img/sign-up-confirmed.png)